 This might be an obvious one, but you might only have a few minutes worth of memory left on your SD card and if your memory card reaches its capacity the recording can stop automatically

-At this point there is no more memory for your video to be saved to.
+At this point, there’s no more memory for your video to be saved to.

-To avoid this happening too often we recommend getting an SD card with a larger capacity and making sure you carry at least one spare SD card.
+To avoid this happening too often I recommend getting an SD card with a larger capacity and making sure you carry at least one spare SD card.

-If you are shooting video on a regular basis then opt for a minimum of 64GB per memory card like the one we have recommended earlier in this article.
+If you are shooting video on a regular basis then opt for a minimum of 64GB per memory card like this 64GB SD Card I recommended earlier in this article.

 If you want to know more about your G7X Mark II check out the articles below: